octomesh/docs/index.md

-# Yggdrasil
+# Octo Mesh

-We are a community of programmers and network enthusiasts.
+We are a community of programmers, network enthusiasts, and random people who want to join.
-- Many websites
 - Works on almost every device
 - Easy to set up
+- Secure

-You can contribute to the documentation [here](https://github.com/Octonet45/docs).
+You can contribute to the documentation [here](https://github.com/octomesh/docs).

-## About Yggdrasil
+## About Octo Mesh and Yggdrasil
 - [FAQ](faq.md)
 - [Achievements](achievements.md)
 - [Security](security.md) *TODO*